Bootstrapping two-loop QCD amplitudes: Anomaly cancellation by carefully chosen matter

 It is straightforward to check that the identity \eqref{eqn:noaxion} holds in this case.
-There are two quartic invariant functions on $\mf{sp}(N)$ for $N > 1$.
-We need to check that the identity holds when we take $X$ to live in a rank $2$ subspace of the Cartan algebra of $\mf{sp}(N)$.
+To see this, first note that there are two quartic invariant functions on $\mf{sp}(N)$ for $N > 1$.
+It is enough We need to check that the identity holds when we take $X$ to live in a rank $2$ subspace of the Cartan algebra of $\mf{sp}(N)$.
 We do this by writing

 We take $X$ to act only on the $\C^4$ in this decomposition, and to be diagonal with eigenvalues $a,-a,b,-b$.
 Clearly

 Then,

 The eigenvalues of $X$ in this representation are $a,-a,b,-b$, with multiplicity $2 (N-2)$; and $\pm a \pm b$, with multiplicity $1$.
 Therefore